 1. Train your email provider's spam filter

-You can train your spam filter by marking spam messages and reporting them to your email provider.
+Start by marking spam messages and reporting them to your email provider.
 When you mark an email as spam in your mail app, the filter learns which messages should be classified as such, improving its accuracy over time.

 The method of marking an email as spam can vary, depending on your mail app.
 For example, this process may look different in Gmail, Yahoo Mail, Outlook, and Apple Mail.
 Reporting spam emails not only benefits you but also contributes to improving spam filters for the wider user base.